pow123/Getting-Started-Git/_episodes/03-create.md

 (or [revision]({{ page.root }}/reference/#revision)) and its short identifier is 76604e5 (Your commit will have another identifier.)

 We use the -m flag (for “message”) to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
-If we just run `git commit` without the -m option, Git will launch BBEdit (or whatever other text editor we configured as core.editor) so that we can write a longer message.
+If we just run `git commit` without the -m option, Git will launch BBEdit (or whatever other text editor you have configured as core.editor) so that we can write a longer message.

 Good commit messages start with a brief (<50 characters) summary of changes made in the commit.
 If you want to go into more detail, add a blank line between the summary line and your additional notes.